Safety First: Essential Precautions When Using a Portable Jump Starter

 • Environmental Factors: Avoid extreme temperatures when charging or storing your jump starter.
 Cold weather can reduce battery performance, and excessive heat can damage it.

-• I learned this when I left mine in a hot car all summer and it wouldn't hold a charge Scosche.
+Leaving a jump starter in a hot car all summer can leave it unable to hold a charge Scosche.

 • Regular Checks: Make it a habit to check the charge level of your jump starter every few months.
 A quick glance at the indicator lights is all it takes.
 It's better to be prepared than to be stranded.